It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for. —Robert Kiyosaki

 When I was in college, I shopped based on emotion, a lot.
-And I spent money on shoes and purses at places like Ross and TJ Maxx that I didn’t use for long.
+And I spent money on shoes and handbags at places like Ross and TJ Maxx.
+I didn’t even use them for long either!
 If I could mentor my young self, I would tell her to save up to purchase high-quality handbags, shoes, and clothes that would hold up for years.

 Knowing what I know now, I’d tell her to make a wish list and add items to save and invest in items like Dior, Chanel, and the like for her future wardrobe.
 What would you put on her list, you ask?

-At minimum, a classic trench coat, wool camel coat, leather jacket, some jeans, several high-end bags, a wool scarf, black pumps, sunglasses, and diamond earrings would be on the list.
+At minimum, a classic trench coat, wool camel coat, leather jacket, a pair of light and dark wash jeans, several high-end bags, a wool scarf, black pumps, sunglasses, and diamond earrings would be on the absolute main list.
 More on this later!

 I wasn’t introduced to personal development books until about six years ago.

-For as long as I live, I don’t think I ever want to stop learning and growing.
+For as long as I live, I don’t ever want to stop learning and growing.